Reviewable/Reviewable/docs/dashboard.md

 A <i class="fa fa-calendar-minus-o" style="color: #7D8084"></i> icon indicates a stalled review that has not been updated in over two weeks.

-Counter reflect the same information as you'll see on the review page:
+Counters reflect the same information as you'll see on the review page:

 ![reviewable review state](images/reviews_5.png)